statamic/v2-docs/content/collections/kb/trial-mode.md

 This allows you to try out Statamic and even develop the site until you're ready to purchase a license.

-What we recommend is to run Statamic locally on a `mysite.dev` domain.
+What we recommend is to run Statamic locally on a `mysite.test` domain.
 Then, when you're ready: purchase a license, drop in the key, and deploy your site.

 [licensing]: /licensing